CLI and Local REST API

 Since version 2.1.4, Multilogin supports Command Line Interface (CLI) commands and Local REST API.
 This guide will introduce the basic CLI commands, Local REST API endpoints and provide usage examples.

-Start Multilogin without UI on random port:
+Start Multilogin with UI on random port:

 Start Multilogin without UI on a predefined port (45000 used as an example):

 ./headless.sh -port 45000